What is a SIPOC (COPIS) Diagram?

 It is a list of the high-level steps that make up the process.
 Capturing the steps in the middle of the SIPOC diagram provides an overview of where the process starts and finishes and what it involves.
 Make sure you only list the few vital, general steps - no more than 10 - and that you don’t go into too much detail.

 Inputs are provided into the process by the suppliers in the form of materials - be that physical goods or information - that a company needs to function.
 To make your inputs and the entire SIPOC accurate, make sure to gather all the relevant stakeholders when you draw it up.

 Step 5: Suppliers

 They are the source of inputs into the process.
-Keeping in mind, that the diagram is meant to be concise, concentrate only on those suppliers, who have a direct impact on the process outputs.
+Given that the diagram is meant to be concise, concentrate only on those suppliers who have a direct impact on the process outputs.